r-rocha/r-rocha.github.io/_pages/about.md

   - /about.html
 ---

-Roberto Rocha is Research Assistant at the [Institute of Mathematical and Computer Sciences](https://www.icmc.usp.br/) of the [University of São Paulo](http://www5.usp.br/), in Brazil.
-In 2006, he was a Marie Skłodowska-Curie Actions fellow at the [European Research Center for Information Systems](https://www.ercis.org/) hosted by the University of Münster, Germany.

-Currently, he is serving as a Marie Curie Alumni Association Brazil Chapter board member.
-He received his bachelor’s degree in Business Administration from Faculty of Technology and Sciences (FTC), Brazil in 2016 and master’s degree in Information Systems from University of São Paulo in 2012.
-His main research interests include: Human Factors in Computing Systems, Collaborative Systems, Geographic Information Science and Collaborative Mapping.
+I obtained bachelor’s degree in Business Administration from Faculty of Technology and Sciences (FTC), Brazil in 2016 and Master of Science in Information Systems from University of [University of São Paulo](http://www.usp.br/) in 2012.

+Currently, I am a PhD student at the [Institute of Mathematical and Computer Sciences](https://www.icmc.usp.br/) of University of São Paulo.
+My main research interests are Human Factors in Computing Systems, Geographic Information Science (GIScience) and Collaborative Mapping.

+In 2006, I was a Marie Skłodowska-Curie Actions fellow at the [European Research Center for Information Systems](https://www.ercis.org/) hosted by the University of Münster, Germany.
+Currently, I am a Board Member of the Brazil Chapter of the [Marie Curie Alumni Association](https://www.mariecuriealumni.eu/).